CBEP-SoCB-Details/CB_Invasives/Analysis/MIMIC_Analysis-Framework.md

 Some species appear more abundant in recent years, but that may reflect different distributions of effort among years and sites.

-This suggests a couple of binomial models. but binomial models are going to be structurally unstable, since many species are rare enough that we will have structural zeros, and thus a significant Hauke-Donner effect.
+This suggests a couple of binomial models.
+However, binomial models are going to be structurally unstable, since many species are rare enough that we will have structural zeros, and thus a significant Hauke-Donner effect.